StreisandEffect/streisand/README.md

 Please read all installation instructions **carefully** before procceding.

 ### Important Clarification ###
-Streisand is based on [Ansible](http://www.ansible.com/home) - an automated deployment system that provisions the files on a remote server.
-That means when you run streisand, it automatically sets up **another remote server** with the packages and configuration.
+Streisand is based on [Ansible](http://www.ansible.com/home), an automation tool that is typically used to provision and configure files and packages on remote servers.
+That means when you run Streisand, it automatically sets up **another remote server** with the VPN packages and configuration.

-This means that you run streisand **on your home machine** (your laptop) - it will spin up and deploy **another server** on your chosen hosting provider.
-Usually, you **do not run streisand on the remote server** - what would happen is that it would deploy another server from your server and render the first server redundent.
+This means that you run Streisand **on your home machine** (e.g. your laptop) and it will spin up and deploy **another server** on your chosen hosting provider.
+Usually, you **do not run Streisand on the remote server** as by default this would result in the deployment of another server from your server and render the first server redundant (whew!).
+Support for local provisioning (i.e. Streisand locally configuring the system on which it is installed) will be added soon.

 ### Prerequisites ###
 Complete all of these tasks on your local home machine